SkillsCraft/Minecraft-Forbidden-Adventures/ISSUE_TEMPLATE.md

 - [ ] Report a Bug or Glitch <Please go in detail about how to reproduce the bug or glitch in the description.>
 - [ ] Report a Player <Provide evidence and describe how the player broke the rules.>
 - [ ] Make a Suggestion <Describe what you would like to see added in SkillsCraft Network.>
-- [ ] Quest Crafting Completion <An administrator will verify that you have crafted the item.
+- [ ] Quest Crafting Completion <Please provide the questline and quest you need help with in the description.
+An administrator will verify that you have crafted the item.
 Provide evidence in the description that you have the item.>
 - [ ] Other issue: <Name your issue next to the asterisks in the space below this line.
 End your response with two asterisks.>
 **
 # Description #